Who Should Get the Flu Vaccine?

 Who Should Get the Seasonal Flu Vaccine?

-Everyone!
+Nearly everyone!
 For the first time, all people 6 months and older are recommended for annual influenza vaccination.
 This year’s flu vaccine will protect against three viruses (an H3N2 virus, an influenza B virus and the H1N1 virus that caused so much illness last season).

-While everyone should get a flu vaccine each flu season, it’s especially important that people in the following groups get vaccinated, either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications:
+While almost everyone should get a flu vaccine each flu season, it’s especially important that people in the following groups get vaccinated, either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications:

 - Pregnant women (any trimester)

 - Children younger than 5, but especially children younger than 2 years old

 - People 65 years of age and older

 - American Indians and Alaskan Natives, who last flu season seemed to be at higher risk of flu complications

 - People of any age with certain chronic medical conditions